 Through just this one simple act you are bonding with your child, inspiring a love of reading—and are helping her develop strong early language and literacy skills that will become the foundation for her future learning and success.
 In fact, studies show that reading aloud is a primary driver of young children’s early language development.

-To help you and your child get the most out of your storytime, here are 12 early literacy tips from our early learning experts at Start Early (formerly known as the Ounce) and our Educare Chicago school:
+To help you and your child get the most out of your storytime, here are 12 early literacy tips from our early learning experts at Start Early and our Educare Chicago school:

 - Start early.
 Reading to babies is important for healthy brain development and lays the foundation for language and writing skills.